VeerleDepestele/Trends_in_AI/les6_0_finetuning_and_evaluation.md

 Let's explore several metrics that can be used to
 - assess the performance a model,
-- compare teh performance of a model to that of other models.
+- compare the performance of a model to that of other models.

 #### Performance in traditional machine learning

-You can assess how well a model is doing by looking at its performance on training and validation data sets.
+You can assess how well a model is doing by looking at its performance on training and validation datasets.
 In these datasets, the output is already known.

 Simple metrics can be calculated, such as accuracy:
 ![accuracy](img/accuracy.png)